yf297/GpGp_multi_paper/README.md

   * corrnug.csv

 Each csv file contains several rows with different configurations.
-The code for each settings file is simple the filename without the .csv extension.
+The code for each settings file is simply the filename without the .csv extension.

 So for example, to fit the model corresponding to the configuration